Research

 "I use a large merger to study the effects of a concentration on labor market outcomes.
 I find that concentration lowers wages, but the effects are different than prior estimates in the literature.
 I observe a larger reduction in wages of salespeople (low skill) than pharmacists (high skill).
 Two hypotheses can explain the results: (i) salespeople have strong preferences for jobs or accumulate some industry-specific human capital, and (ii) pharmacists are better organized into unions.
 Previous studies do not account for changes in labor force composition that are relevant after a merger, which could explain the difference in estimates.
 I show that changes in labor force composition within establishments are common in the economy over time. "

-Two key findings emerge.
-First, the college premium has increased for workers from our constant sample of universities.
-Second, the supply of college-educated workers has grown, primarily from newer, lower-ranked, and lower-wage-premium universities.
+"Recent studies suggest that the increasing supply of college-educated workers in Latin American countries has negatively impacted returns to skill over the last two decades, as evidenced by the decreasing college premium.
+In this paper, we show that changes in the college premium do not accurately represent shifts in returns to skill, particularly in the context of a significant expansion in the number of college graduates and institutions.
+Using novel data with approximately one million college graduates from 20 different cohorts in Brazil, we find that returns to skill have not decreased; in fact, they increased by 24\% over 16 years.
+The supply of college-educated workers has grown, primarily from newer, lower-ranked, and lower-wage-premium universities.
 Changes in the composition of college workers seem to have driven a decrease in the college premium, even though returns to skill are increasing.
-Using a simple supply and demand framework (Katz and Murphy, 1992) we show that skill-biased technical change (SBTC) actually increased by 14.3% over a 15-year period, in contrast to the apparent 9% decrease indicated by the unadjusted data."
+Using a simple supply and demand framework (Katz and Murphy, 1992) we show that skill-biased technical change (SBTC) increased by 3\% per year over a 12-year period, in contrast to the apparent -0.1\% yearly decrease indicated by the unadjusted data."

 Work in Progress: